 We have recently been seeing a number of cases where lawns have needed repairing, or even resurfacing completely because the artificial grass has melted.
 This can happen when the temperature of the grass increases above the melting point of the polymer in the turf yarn.
-It then causes the grass to disintegrate or melt.
+It then leaves you with, disintegrated, melted or even burnt artificial grass.
 This bizarre problem can be caused by a number of factors:

 Reflective Surfaces – The top 4 possible reasons why your artificial grass has melted are as a result of intense heat being indirectly applied to the turf through sunlight reflecting off different surfaces in the surrounding area of the lawn:

 - Windows – A large surface area for sunlight to reflect off for a sustained period of time.

 - Polished Gutters – Often dark colours which absorb heat and reflect light from their shiny surface.